-The Society of Africanist Archaeologists is an organization of archaeologists, researchers from associated disciplines and others who share an interest in African archaeology and African societies.
+Founded in 1971, the Society of Africanist Archaeologists (SAfA) is an organization of archaeologists, researchers from associated disciplines and others who share an interest in African archaeology and African societies.
 Our membership is international, with participation from Africa, the Americas, Europe, Asia, and Oceania, and is actively involved in research in many African countries.
 SAfA is an affiliated organization of the Society for American Archaeology and the African Studies Association.

 SAfA publishes a bulletin, Nyame Akuma, which appears twice a year and which contains short reports on research projects as they take place around the continent.
 As a benefit of SAfA membership, you can order the journals The African Archaeological Review and/or Journal of African Archaeology at a discount over regular subscription rates.